circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Can I build Windows applications?

-We do not support building and testing Microsoft Windows applications.
+We do not yet support building and testing Microsoft Windows applications.

 ## Does CircleCI 2.0 run inference commands?